larsks/direwolf-docs/user-guide.md

 Troubleshooting tip:

-What if "aplay –l" complains, "no soundcards found…"?
+What if "aplay –l" complains, "no soundcards found..."?

 Page 53